-PIP Bank Struck by falling furniture PIP prioritizes injury types by ranking three important factors and averaging.
+PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = , Highest medical cost = , Highest count of claims = are noted with these symbols, when available.
+Highest time-loss = \square , Highest medical cost = \bigcirc , Highest count of claims = \triangle are noted with these symbols, when available.

 - Walk through the job site with your team to address hazards. - Train workers on correct load securement to prevent load shift. - Train workers on proper lifting techniques including team lifting and how to use shoulder dolly/forearm lifting straps. - Inspect ramps before each job.
-Mark "out of service" any that need re-treading or are missing hooks. - Train drivers to park trucks to provide the least ramp angle and safest access.
+Mark out-of-service any that need re-treading or are missing hooks. - Train drivers to park trucks to provide the least ramp angle and safest access.